A 2001 live action version of surreal cartoon superhero The Tick.

 Fed up of having a big blue spandex-clad lunatic weirding out his customers, a bus centre manager ships The Tick to The City.
 Meanwhile, mild-mannered accountant Arthur gets fired from his job for showing up to work in a winged bunny suit (OK, moth suit) and deciding he wants to fight crime.
 They team up with Captain Liberty and Batmanuel,note and get into all manner of high action battles with evildoers...

 ... which all occur offscreen due to budget trouble.
 Most of the shows deal with their downtime, being described as "Seinfeld in tights".
 Much of the animated show's style and wit was retained, along with different humor and comedic deconstrunctions.
 It was canceled before it could run a whole season.
-Where's the siege?!
-(Probably didn't help anything that the last Episode, The Terror was scheduled to run on 9/11/2001.)
+(It probably didn't help anything that the last Episode, The Terror was scheduled to run on 9/11/2001.)

 This series provided examples of: